Azure/azure-sdk-for-java/sdk/communication/CONTRIBUTING.md

 The Azure Communication Services SDK for Java currently consists of 5 different packages.
 While each package has its own set of environment variables to make their tests run successfully, all of them follow a similar structure that allows a smooth onboarding process.

-Let's get started with how to setup the repo itself.
+Let's get started with how to setup the repository itself.

 ## Installation process